TheBottles/Agents/README.md

 To run the agents on Mac (linux should work too):

 - Download and install StarCraft II
-- In the game, create a directory "Maps" and "Replays"
+- In the game directory, create a directory "Maps" and "Replays"
+    - Mac: `/Applications/StarCraft II/`
+    - Windows: `C:\Program Files (x86)\StarCraft II\`
 - Under Maps, create directory "mini_games" and should contains all the files downloaded from mini_games
     - mini_games can be found in the forked repository pysc2 https://github.com/TheBottles/pysc2/tree/master/pysc2/maps/mini_games

 ### Command